 Applying for animal ethics approval

-All staff, students, and external researchers seeking to conduct research involving animals at the University of New England are required to receive approval from the Animal Ethics Committee prior to begining the research.
-These forms should be used to apply.
+All staff, students, and external researchers seeking to conduct research involving animals at the University of New England are required to receive approval from the Animal Ethics Committee prior to beginning the research.

 Please note that applications on the old forms will not be accepted.
 We advise that you download the forms each time you need them because updates to the documents/forms are made regularly.